tomba-io/docs/source/includes/v1/_email-verifier.md

 This API endpoint allows you to verify the deliverability of an email address.

 Tomba focuses on B2B.
-Therefore, webmails are not verified.
+Therefore, Webmail are not verified.
 We'll run every check but won't reach the remote SMTP server.

 ```shell
 curl --request GET \